-Currently, the Company is required to release half year and full year results announcements pursuant to the Listing Manual Section B: Rules of Catalist of the Singapore Exchange Securities Trading Limited (the "SGX-ST") ("Catalist Listing Manual").
+Currently, the Company is required to release half year and full year results announcements pursuant to the Catalist Rules.
 In this respect, the Board, with the assistance of the management, strives to provide a balanced and understandable assessment of the Group's performance and position.
 The Board also undertakes such effort with respect to other price sensitive public reports and reports to regulators, where required.